What is the EYFS?

 · Physical development; and

 These prime areas are those most essential for your child’s healthy development and future learning.

 As children grow, the prime areas will help them to develop skills in 4 specific areas.
 These are:

 These 7 areas are used to plan your child’s learning and activities.
 The professionals teaching and supporting your child will make sure that the activities are suited to your child’s unique needs.
 This is a little bit like a curriculum in primary and secondary schools, but it's suitable for very young children, and it's designed to be really flexible so that staff can follow your child's unique needs and interests.
 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
 (Extract from: Parents' Guide to the EYFS 2012).

 Our EYFS Policy

 To find out more information about how we plan, assess and track our pupils' progress and attainment please check our EYFS policy.
 The policy also includes further information about how we work closely with our parents and support pupils through the transition from nursery into reception and reception into year one.

 Would you like to know more?

 At Morpeth All Saints there are two classes that make up the EYFS: Indigo which is nursery and Blue Class which is reception.
-The two presentations below give you an idea of what we get up to!
-Each class also provides weekly updates to all parents on their webpages - check them out and see how we learn with love and laughter!
-If you would still like to find out more, arrange a visit and come and visit us!
+The two presentations below give you an ideaa of what we get up to.
+Each class also provides weekly updates to all parents on their webpages - check them out and see how we "Learn with Love and Laughter".
+If you would still like to find out more, arrange a visit and come and visit us.

 Our school is situated in attractive and extensive well maintained grounds in a small housing estate, Lancaster Park, which is north of the town of Morpeth.
 The school first opened in 1972 and was formerly known as Wansbeck St Aidan Church of England Aided First School until it was renamed in 2001.Read More of the school welcome page